VocabHunter/vocabhunter.github.io/download.md

 _(This is the download page for VocabHunter.
 If you're looking for Santulator, you can [download Santulator here](https://santulator.github.io/download/).)_

-# Install Java 8

-You will need **Java 8** installed and configured on your system.
-You can find it on the [Java Website](https://java.com/download/).
-Make sure you've got Java 8: VocabHunter won't run on other versions of Java.

-_NB: For now you will need Java 8.
-A Java 10 compatible version of VocabHunter is coming soon.
-Watch this space!_

 # Apple Mac

-Download the latest release here: [VocabHunter-{{site.release_version}}.dmg](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.dmg)
+Download the latest release of VocabHunter for the Apple Mac here: [VocabHunter-{{site.release_version}}.pkg](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.pkg)

-Double click the file and in the window that opens, drag the ``VocabHunter.app`` file into the ``Applications`` folder.
-You should be able to launch it like any other Mac application.
+Double click the file and you will be guided through installing VocabHunter on your Mac.
+Once the installation is complete you will  be able to run `VocabHunter.app` from your `Applications` folder, just like any other Mac application.

 # Microsoft Windows

-The latest release of VocabHunter can be downloaded as a Zip file here: [VocabHunter-{{site.release_version}}.zip](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.zip).

-First extract the contents of the Zip file into a directory.
-Then run the ``VocabHunter.bat`` file found in the ``bin`` directory.
-Depending on your Windows version and settings you may see an error preventing you from running the program.
-If you do, click the 'More Info' hyperlink and then choose the 'Run Anyway' option.

-Alternatively, you can try the experimental new Windows installer: [VocabHunter-{{site.release_version}}.exe](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.exe).
+On Microsoft Windows, first download the VocabHunter installer, [VocabHunter-{{site.release_version}}.exe](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.exe).

-Double click on the file and you will be taken through the process of installing VocabHunter on your PC.
+When you run this executable you will be taken through a wizard to help you to install VocabHunter on your PC.
+At the end of the process you will be given the option to start up VocabHunter.

 # Linux

-The latest release of VocabHunter can be downloaded as a Deb file here: [VocabHunter-{{site.release_version}}.deb](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.deb).
+The latest release of VocabHunter can be downloaded as a Deb file here: [vocabhunter-{{site.release_version}}.deb](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/vocabhunter-{{site.release_version}}.deb).

 You can install the package as follows: